senocular/senocular.github.com/articles/js_history_of_decorators.md

 ## Iteration 3: Static Decorators

-While the second iteration of decorators added a lot of power and functionality to decorators, it also made them complicated - not only more complicated to author, but also in a way that could affect runtime performance.
-The third iteration of decorators (the current iteration, currently at stage 2) addressed these issues by taking a step back, largely reverting to the functionality of legacy decorators along with a few exceptions, such as support for private member decoration which was not explicitly included before.
+The added complexity in the second iteration of decorators not only made them more complicated to author, but also affected decorator performance.
+The third, and current iteration of decorators addressed these issues by taking a step back, largely reverting to the functionality of the original, legacy decorators (with a few exceptions) and changing how they were defined to make them more statically analyzable.

-More significantly, with static decorators, decorators are no longer simple JavaScript functions.
-They are, instead, a brand new entity with their own declarations created with the use of a new `decorator` keyword.
-Decorators are defined through the composition of other decorators, either other custom decorators and/or any of the built-in decorator primitives.
+One of the largest impacts of this change is that decorators are no longer simple JavaScript functions.
+They are, instead, a brand new entity with their own declarations that are created with the use of a new `decorator` keyword.
+Decorators defined this way are also nothing more than a composition of other decorators, either other custom decorators and/or any of the built-in decorator primitives that is to be provided by the language.

+Built-in decorators include:

+* **`@wrap`**: Wraps a definition in a function call, allowing it to return a new value.
+* **`@initialize`**: Provides a callback that is called during instance construction.
+* **`@register`**: Provides a callback occuring after the definition is defined.
+* **`@expose`**: A version of `@register` that allows access to private members.

-For the `@enumerable` example, we would now have:
+The implementation of the `@enumerable` example with static decorators would be:

 ```javascript
 decorator @enumerable {